kathysledge/smig/docs/guides/migrations.md

 ### Checksum verification

-Each migration includes SHA-256 checksums of both the up and down scripts.
+To protect against corruption or accidental modification, each migration record includes SHA-256 checksums.
 This ensures:

 - Migrations haven’t been modified after application
 - Migration files match what was applied